Haunted parks in Singapore

 2. Changi Beach Park – Massacre site of >50,000 civilians

-The Japanese militants decapitated Chinese civilians suspected of anti-Japanese sentiments.
-Unofficial records say the massacre involved over 50,000 men.
-If that doesn’t give you the creeps, the story doesn’t end there.
-Once the Japanese had surrendered, Changi Beach Park was also the site where war criminals were executed.
+The Japanese militants decapitated Chinese civilians suspected of anti-Japanese sentiments, carrying out a massacre of over 50,000 men.
+If that doesn’t give you the creeps, well, the story doesn’t end there.
+Once the Japanese surrendered, Changi Beach Park became a site where war criminals were executed.

 With all these horrific killings, it’s no wonder the place is full of haunted spirits from the past.
 Witnesses have been known to see decapitated bodies floating around and hear cries of anguish.